 Ideas and Power The Double Helix

 Wall Street Journal

 While the industry has spent enormous amounts of time, money and resources in recent years, in a massive effort to analyze and prove their commitment to providing “best execution”, this goal is anything but new to us at Weeden.
 Our commitment to our clients and their best execution needs has always been a key pillar of our business model.
 Enjoy this copy of an advertisement that appeared in the Wall Street Journal on Tuesday June 20th, 1970.
-When written, we were a 48 year old star-up.
+When written, we were a 48 year old start-up.
 Today, almost 50 years later, we don’t feel much different.

 Wall Street Journal Ad

 In 1913, Frank Weeden (1893-1984) entered the securities business in San Francisco as a municipal bond salesman for a newly formed partnership by the name of Blyth-Witter.
 Frank was the eldest son of a sea captain and grew up aboard a three masted sailing ship, named the SS MARION CHILCOTT, along with his younger brother, Norman (1897-1970).
 Norman joined Blyth Witter shortly after and both left to establish Weeden & Co. in 1922.